 The possibility for errors, omissions, or downright illegal actions, is very real.
 And to add to these worries, I have seen many instances where the designated agent of the buyer will ask for a Power of Attorney to file the export declaration, stating that that is a requirement under US regulations.
 But they are wrong: The designated agent must get the Power of Attorney from the buyer in a routed transaction - all you must provide are 12 data elements as outlined in 15 CFR, 30.3 (e)(1).

-And just to make it a little more uncomfortable, what about the transportation portion of hazardous material shipments, where you are not involved either?
+And just to make it a little more uncomfortable, what about shipping hazardous materials, where you are not involved either?
 Who is now responsible for creating and signing the Dangerous Goods declaration?

 Under US law, you are not “the offeror” of this shipment who is required to provide this document; that responsibility is with the buyer.
 But I have seen situations where the buyer and/or the designated agent will insist that the seller must provide a Dangerous Goods declaration.